Kuzdra24/Kuzdra24/README.md

 Here are a few examples of my projects:

 - [🧹Sprzątando](https://github.com/loudsheep/sprzatando)- Sprzątando is a school project that connects people who need cleaning services with those who can provide them.
 The project aims to improve group work skills by providing students with a real-world problem to solve.
-- [Fitness App](https://github.com/Kuzdra24/fitness-app) - The prototype of an application assisting in creating a training plan and exercise scheduling.
+- [💪🏽Fitness App](https://github.com/Kuzdra24/fitness-app) - The prototype of an application assisting in creating a training plan and exercise scheduling.

 ## Get in Touch
 📫 You can reach me via: